rmdashrfv/final-fantasy-tactics-python/README.md

 - allow units to move on the stage
 - how to handle depth/height?
 - are tiles their own object or just dicts?

+### Building a stage
+take an array of the alphabet
+an array of numbers 1-26